oTree-org/oTree/README.md

 ## Choosing which treatment to play

 In the above example, players got randomized to treatments.
 This is useful in a live experiment, but when you are testing your game, it is often useful to choose explicitly which treatment to play.
 Let's say you are developing the game from the above example and want to show your colleagues both treatments (red and blue).
-You can create 2 session types in sessions.py that have all the same arguments to `SessionType`, except the `vars` argument:
+You can create 2 session types in settings.py that have the same keys to session type dictionary , except the `treatment` key:

 ```
-def session_types():
+SESSION_TYPES =
-    return [
+      [
-        SessionType(
+        {
-            name='my_game_blue',
+            'name':'my_game_blue',
             # other arguments...

-            vars={'color': 'blue'},
+            'treatment':'blue',

-        ),
+        },
-        SessionType(
+        {
-            name='my_game_red',
+           'name':'my_game_red',
             # other arguments...
-            vars={'color': 'red'},
+            'treatment':'red',
-        ),
+        },
      ]
 ```

 Then in the `initialize` method, you can check which of the 2 session types it is:

     def initialize(self):
         for p in self.get_players():
-            if 'color' in self.session.session_type.vars:
+            if 'treatment' in self.session.session_type:
                 # demo mode
-                p.color = self.session.session_type.vars['color']
+                p.color = self.session.session_type['treatment']
             else:
                 # live experiment mode
                 p.color = random.choice(['blue', 'red'])